Skip to content ↓

 Key Stage Two

-We aim for all our children to enjoy maths and be successful at an appropriate level for their age and ability.
-Children of all ages should be practising their basic skills (e.g. number bonds, times tables) as much as possible at home, and using their maths skills in real situations such as finding change when shopping, telling the time and weighing out ingredients when cooking.
-Playing online maths games is another great way to improve their skills and speed and the children are able to do this by using Maths with Parents and Mathletics in school and at home.
+We aim for all our children to enjoy Maths and be successful at an appropriate level for their age and ability.
+Children of all ages should be practising their basic skills (e.g. number bonds, times tables) as much as possible at home, and using their Maths skills in real situations such as finding change when shopping, telling the time and weighing out ingredients when cooking.
+Playing online Maths games is another great way to improve their skills and speed and the children are able to do this by using websites for homework including Numbots and TTRockstars.

 Impact:

-Summative assessment takes place at the end of each term and children’s progress and attainment is discussed with senior leaders in pupil progress meetings.
+PiXL Assessment are used throughout the year as a form of summative assessment in order to track children’s progress and attainment.
+A range of formative assessments methods are used in order to quickly assess pupil understanding, including questioning, whiteboard work and listening to pupil reasoning as well as end of unit quizzes.
 Formative assessment takes place on a daily basis and teachers adjust planning accordingly to meet the needs of their class.
-Attainment and outcomes in Maths have a prominent focus throughout our academy- Rainham Mark Trust.
-The teaching of Maths is monitored frequently by leaders through lesson observations, book scrutinies and pupil conferences.
+Attainment and outcomes in Maths have a prominent focus throughout Riverside Primary School.
+The teaching of Maths is monitored frequently by leaders through lesson observations, book looks and conversations with pupils.

-For further information about our Mathematics curriculum at Riverside Primary School, please find attached annual curriculum overviews for each year group, alongside our calculation policy.
+For further information about our Mathematics curriculum at Riverside Primary School, please see the curriculum overviews.

 Here are the links to the National Curriculum for KS1 and KS2 and the Development Matters for Early Years.